elliekpursey/crispr-pathogens/README.md

 *CRISPR_binom_models.R* | Binomial GLM of CRISPR-Cas vs. MGE presence, generates figs 1 and S4 and tables S1-4 *bayesian_phylo_models.R* | Bayesian phylogenetically-controlled GLM of ABR counts vs. CRISPR-Cas type and spacer counts, generates fig 2 and tables S5-6
 *spacer_target_analysis.R* | Bayesian GLMs of ABR counts vs. counts of spacers targeting MGEs with and without ABR, generates fig 3 and tables S7-8

+In addition, the rebuttal analyses in response to reviewer comments are in the folder *rebuttal*.
+This includes a snakemake pipeline that was used for detecting Type I-C acrs in *Pseudomonas aeruginosa*, as well as R scripts to analyse its output.
+These produce figures S6 and tables S7 and S8 in the final manuscript.

 Citation
 ======